Recently updated on April 21st, 2026 at 01:41 pm

 Filing additional court documents or estate-related paperwork as the case progresses

-If your filing is rejected, LegalAtoms will help you identify the issue — such as missing signatures, incomplete information, or incorrect fees — so you can correct and resubmit it quickly.
+If your filing is returned for correction, the system will help you identify the issue — such as missing signatures, incomplete information, or incorrect fees — so you can correct and resubmit it.

-Once your case is active in the Georgia Probate Court system, you must complete all required steps, including properly notifying heirs and creditors, managing estate assets, paying debts and taxes, and filing inventories and accounting reports, before the estate can be closed and the personal representative discharged.
+Once your case is active in the Georgia Probate Court system, you must complete all required steps, which may include properly notifying heirs and creditors, managing estate assets, paying debts and taxes, and filing inventories and accounting reports, before the estate can be closed and the personal representative discharged.

 Step 8